pluginkollektiv/publish-confirm/README.md

 * If you don’t know how to install a plugin for WordPress, [here’s how](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

 ### Requirements ###
-* WordPress 4.5 or greater
+* WordPress 4.5 or greater, smaller versions maybe also possible, but untested.

 ## Frequently Asked Questions ##